Alonso, Mets top Phillies 8-7 after replay reversal

 A replay review showed the ball hit the top railing of the fence on the out-of-town scoreboard in right, never clearing the wall itself.
 Hoskins was placed at second with a two-run double.

+“They had clear evidence to turn it over.
+That’s what it was,” Hoskins said.

-Diaz then departed with an injury and Jeurys Familia struck out Bryce Harper on a high fastball, earning his first save.
+Díaz then departed with a back injury and Jeurys Familia struck out Bryce Harper on a high fastball, earning his first save.

 Didi Gregorius and Andrew McCutchen homered for Philadelphia, and Hoskins had two hits and two RBIs.
 But Hoskins also had a memorable defensive miscue that led to a run for New York.